 Required training

-Steps 1-2 must be completed within the first three months of training
+Barcoding must be completed within the first three months of training.

 Attendance may be at a scheduled live online training or by viewing a recorded session.

-- Work individually with IHLS staff - cataloging in Polaris.
-Will also train on use of MARC Report software if desired.
+7. Work individually with IHLS staff - cataloging in Polaris.
+Training on the use of MARC Report software will be included in this step.

 Attendance may be at a scheduled live online training or by viewing a recorded session.